There’s no place like home, but it isn’t possible to be there all the time. Sometimes you have to leave it standing empty for lengthy periods.

 Don’t stint on cover

-As with standard household insurance, temporary cover is split into two parts.
+As with standard household insurance, unoccupied cover is split into two parts.

 Buildings insurance protects the bricks and mortar of your property, and permanent fixtures and fittings such as your bathroom facilities and fitted kitchen.